gitony0101/X4DS/ISLR/Chap 6 Linear Model Selection and Regularization.md

 However, the interpretation of model results is a bit different.Since we have hundreds of predictors,**a different dataset might actually result in a totally different predictive model**.
 Therefore, we must indicate that we have identified one of the many possible models, and it must be further validated on independent datasets.

-Additionally, $\mathrmSSE, p-values, R^2$, and other traditional measures of model fit should never be used in the high dimensional setting.
+Additionally, $\mathrm{SSE, p-values, R^2}$, and other traditional measures of model fit should never be used in the high dimensional setting.
 Instead, report the results of the model on an independent test dataset, or cross-validation errors.